luxo-ai/rothko-ui/README.md

 ##### tailwindcss 🌀

 Rothko-ui is built off of tailwindcss v4.x.
-To use rothko-ui first, follow the installation guide in the [official docs](https://tailwindcss.com/docs/installation/using-vite).
+To use rothko-ui, first follow the installation guide in the [official docs](https://tailwindcss.com/docs/installation/using-vite).

 ##### rothko-ui 🖌️